Snowflake-Labs/geff/README.md

 # GEFF

-The Generic External Function Framework (GEFF) is extensible Python Lambda code which can be called using a [Snowflake External Function](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) that allows Snowflake operators to perform generic invocations of Call Drivers (e.g. HTTP, SMTP, XML-RPC) and either return or write responses to generic Destination Drivers (e.g. S3).
-This empowers them to create new pipelines in Data Infrastructure while using reviewed and standardized RBAC and interaction with Cloud Infrastructure for secrets management.
+The Generic External Function Framework (GEFF) is a generic backend for [Snowflake External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) which allows Snowflake operators to perform generic invocations of Call Drivers (e.g. HTTP, SMTP, XML-RPC) and either return to Snowflake or write call responses using Destination Drivers (e.g. S3).
+This empowers them to create new pipelines in Snowflake's Data Cloud using a standardized RBAC structure and interactions with Cloud Infrastructure for authentication credentials and other secrets management.

 ## Instructions

-### To use using terraform
+### Deploying with Terraform

 Below is an example as used in [`terraform-snowflake-aws-geff`](https://github.com/Snowflake-Labs/terraform-snowflake-aws-geff):